Rapptz/discord.py/docs/api.rst

         - For performance reasons, the embed server does not do this in a "consistent" manner.

+    - The message's embeds were suppressed or unsuppressed.
     - A call message has received an update to its participants or ending time.

     :param before: The previous version of the message.